What is the Acton Children’s Business Fair?

 How will the fair be set up?

 The fair will be an indoor event with 10x10 sectioned off booths.
-Each business will be given a booth with an 8-foot table and 1-2 chairs.
+Each business will be given a booth with a table and 1-2 chairs.
 Table cloths will not be provided.
 Electricity can be provided upon request.

 What are the rules?